lesaux/puppet-kibana4/README.md

 Determines if a symlink should be created in the installation directory for the extracted archive.
 Only used if install_method is 'archive'.
-Defaults to 'true'.
+Defaults to 'false'.

  [*symlink_name*]

 Sets the name to be used for the symlink.
-The default is '${install_dir}/kibana'.
+The default is '${install_dir}/kibana4'.
 Only used if install_method is 'archive'.

  [*kibana4_user*]